DavidDZ7/tictactoe/README.md

-# tictactoe
+# Tic Tac Toe

-A javascript implementation of Tic Tac Toe game using p5.js
+A javascript implementation of the Tic Tac Toe game using p5.js

+You can play the game here: https://daviddz7.github.io/tictactoe/